-One thing is for sure, whether you own a Bulldog or not, cleaning your martial arts mats is about as necessary as necessary can get.
+One thing is for sure, whether you own a Bulldog floor scrubber or not, cleaning your foam martial arts mats is about as necessary as necessary can get.
 Sweat, foot dirt, and the (hopefully) rare occurrences of blood are going to be especially problematic.
 Not only will this cause a build-up of unwanted bacteria and germs, but the mats can also begin to smell funky.
 Nobody wants to join a martial arts gym that is at high risk of causing illness!
 Likewise, how do you think member retention will hold up if your current members keep getting sick?
 What can you do to be sure your gym stays healthy and your business prosperous?

 Develop a simple set of rules for your gym or dojo to keep the dirt levels down:

 There’s really no telling where your members have been walking around all day.
 What they are stepping in, and ultimately dragging into your gym has no place on your mats.
 Dirt, mud, pebbles, gum, etc. is not something people want to be rolling around in, and it will only add to your cleaning time.
 Put into place a strict “no shoes on the mats” policy!